PS2ClassicsVault/WinDeckOS-OLED-and-LCD/README.md

 # WinDeck OS OLED
-The Only OS you need for your Steam Deck OLED!
+The Only OS you need for your Steam Deck OLED & LCD!

-## Welcome to WinDeck OS for the Steam Deck OLED
+## Welcome to WinDeck OS for the Steam Deck OLED & LCD

 WinDeck OS OLED is NOT spin off from the original https://github.com/Minibattle/WinDeckOS this version of Windows is built exclusively for the Steam Deck OLED models and not to be installed on LCD models.